← MANAGING AGENTS

 Mid-range violation rate.

-At 3.7 Class C violations per building, Century Management falls near the industry average.
-The firm manages 159 buildings with 586 total Class C violations.
+At 4.8 Class C violations per building, Century Management sits in the middle of the firms we've scored.
+The firm is the HPD managing agent of record for 132 buildings carrying 627 total Class C violations.
 Not the worst — but in an unregulated industry, average is not a defense.

 WHAT THIS MEANS FOR BUYERS